Jumpscale/g8cockpit/docs/usage/Howto/Create_VDC/Create_VDC.md

 Also possible:
-In stead of providing a login and password for the g8client actor, you can also provide a JWT string: `jwt= type:str default:''``
+Instead of providing a login and password for the g8client actor, you can also provide a JWT string: `jwt= type:str default:''``
 See: https://github.com/Jumpscale/ays_jumpscale8/blob/8.1.1/templates/clients/g8client/schema.hrd